newchuyalong/libgdx-learning/Viewports.md

         viewport.update(width, height);
     }

 Furthermore it will change the OpenGL Viewport via glViewport, which may add black bars if necessary, making it impossible to render in the area of the black bars.
-A Viewport may be disabled by calling `Viewport.disable()`.
-This will reset the OpenGL viewport to the maximum size, making it possible to render nice borders in the area of the black bars.
+In case black bars appear with a certain viewport strategy, the OpenGL viewport may be reset to it's standard size and the viewport can be queried for the size of the bars via `Viewport.getLeftGutterWidth()` etc. For an example of how to do so, see [this test](https://github.com/libgdx/libgdx/blob/master/tests/gdx-tests/src/com/badlogic/gdx/tests/ViewportTest2.java).
 This might look like the following (probably with a more appropriate border picture...)
 ![Border](http://i.imgur.com/OVamVTh.png?1)

 In case picking needs to be done, Viewport offers convenient `project/unproject/getPickRay` methods, which uses the current viewport to do the correct picking.